-County the right to investigate my d ain a valid driver's license.
-Further, I herewith grant Bonner lriver's license record any time.
-My current driver's license is and is License Number • ehicle in a safe operating condition is my responsibility.
-If this sponsibility to notify my supervisors immediately.
-I have read and agree to the provisi requirements of the Vehicle Use Po ions of this vehicle assignment agreement and the blicy.
-Print Full Name Signature Date
+I understand I am required to maintain a valid driver's license.
+Further, I herewith grant Bonn County the right to investigate my driver's license record any time.
+My current driver's license issued from the State of and is License Number I understand the operation of this vehicle in vehicle becomes unsafe, it is my responsib a safe operating condition is my responsibility.
+If this lity to notify my supervisors immediately.
+I have read and agree to the provisions of t requirements of the Vehicle Use Policy. nis vehicle assignment agreement and the Print Full Name Signature Date